iv-mexx/gitlab-migrator/README.md

   * Gitlab API is a little bit strange: When creating a group, a `group_id` and `namespace_id` are required.
 Existing project only has a namespace, but namespace are not actuall entities in the gitlab API.
 It is assumed that group and namespace have a 1:1 relation and `group_id` = `namespace_id`, also name and path for groups and namespaces are always equal.
 * Groups will be created when not yet existing, but Group-Members will **not** be populated!
   * Due to the aforementioned strange behavior of the Gitlab API, **only** a group will be created (namespace can not be created) and the `group_id` will also be used as `namespace_id` for the new project

+#### Issues

+* Issues are assigned to users on a 'best effort' basis.

+#### Notes

+* All notes are posted in the name of the authenticated use who is performing the migration.
+It is not possible to change the author of a note.
+* Notes are posted with a specific header that notes the original author and the original date of the note